smislam/aws-s3-efs-lambda/README.md

 # An Example of moving file objects from AWS S3 to AWS EFS Using AWS Lambda

 This example demonstrates how a file can be moved from a S3 bucket to an EFS using a lambda function.
-This can be very useful if you have background any processes that get files from external systems and your application uses a filesystem to read those files without making any additional changes to code.
-Although applications will have to mount the EFS volume to read the files, it simplifies existing legacy applications who just need to read a file from FileSystem instead of using S3.
+This can be very useful if you have any background processes that get files from external systems and your application uses that filesystem to read files without making any additional changes to code.
+Although applications will have to mount the EFS volume to read the files, it simplifies existing legacy applications that just need to read a file from FileSystem instead of using S3, S3 SDK, or APIs.
 This project is deployed using AWS CDK in TypeScript.

+*Note: The example AWS Transfer Family application (https://github.com/smislam/aws-file-transfer) uses S3 as a destination for simplicity.
+It can easily be converted to use EFS instead.
+When using AWS Tranasfer Family, if the final destination is EFS, make appropriate changes to your infrastructure code.*

 ## What does it build?
 * Creates a S3 Bucket for source files